theothersarah/sgopher/README.md

 When the directory is accessed by a user, a gophermap presenting a file listing will be generated and presented to the client.
 Files will only be listed if they meet the requirements to be served: the filename must not start with a period, it must be world-readable, and if it is a directory it must also be world-executable.
 A parent directory link will be generated if applicable based on the selector.
 Files will be assigned a menu type based on if they are executable files (menu type 7), directories (menu type 1), or otherwise, a variety of possibilities based on the file extension.
 The server's externally-accessible hostname must be set correctly with the --hostname option or the links will not work correctly.

-gopherlist does not necessarily need to be the gophermap of a directory.
+gopherlist does not necessarily need to be the default gophermap of a directory.
 Based on the position of the final slash in the selector, it will determine if it was invoked by name or by directory and generate the listing accordingly.
-In this case, it will list itself with menu type 7 among the files in the directory.
+If it is not used as a default gophermap with a filename beginning with a period, it will list itself with menu type 7 among the files in the directory.

 If invoked with a query string, it will display only those files with names that contain the provided query as a substring.